 Inside the camp, brash American Hilts (Steve McQueen) takes Archibald Ives (Angus Lennie) under his wing.
 They bungle a series of escapes as a two-man team before joining the X-organisation.
 When the Germans discover the tunnel, a heartbroken Ives makes a dash for the wire – and they shoot him.

 Similarly, brash American Hendley (James Garner) takes “splendid” Colin Blythe under his wing.
 When Big X blocks a near-blind Blythe from the final escape, Hendley volunteers to get him out.

-It’s touching comradeship – and yet, as with the previous partnership of Hilts and Ives, the gentler man dies in tragic circumstances (again because of his own error).
-German soldiers pick up the pair after their getaway plane crashes; they shoot Blythe essentially because he can’t see them.
+It’s touching comradeship and yet, as with the previous partnership of Hilts and Ives, the ‘gentler man’ dies in tragic circumstances.
+German soldiers find the pair when their getaway plane crashes, but Blythe, who’s now blind, can’t see them.
+And they shoot him.

 Not all the friendships end as tragically.
 Tunnel king Danny (Charles Bronson) makes it to freedom largely through the encouragement of digging mate Willie.
-They’re just two of the three who make it out.
+They’re two of only three men who make it out alive.